 I am a parent and, like many parents, I spend a lot of time fussing over making happy memories for my daughters.
 Must take the kids on vacation, must make sure they have the right amount of gifts on their birthday, must celebrate all the milestones in proper fashion - but I'm beginning to think these efforts are a little misguided.
 I'm sure they'll remember some of these moments, but will they matter nearly as much as all the moments in-between?

-Every once in a while I will be struck by a moment, usually a small and insignificant moment, and I’ll just know this is something my daughters remember.
-They’ll remember being displaced from their usual spaces every Saturday so their mother could clean the house, they’ll remember staying at the town pool way after dark, they’ll remember the night mom and dad let them stay up past their bedtime watching something dumb life Fear Factor.
-In these moments I’ll feel happy and fortunate that we get to experience moments like these, but I’ll also feel heartsick knowing that someday they may miss these moments so much it hurts.
+Every once in a while I will be struck by a moment, usually a small and insignificant moment, and I'll just know this is something my daughters will remember.
+They'll remember being displaced from their usual spaces every Saturday so I could clean the house, they'll remember staying at the town pool way after dark, they'll remember the night mom and dad let them stay up past their bedtime watching something dumb life Fear Factor.
+In these moments I'll feel happy and fortunate that we get to experience moments like these, but I'll also feel heartsick knowing that someday they may miss these moments so much it hurts.